top of page

 MY BIO

-Currently on faculty teaching in musical theater departments at Pace University and Marymount Manhattan College.
-Danielle has also taught for for The Voice Lab specializing in trans-feminization speech and singing work.
-She has a decade of experience teaching voice to actors, singers and public speakers.
+Currently on faculty teaching in musical theater departments at Pace University and Montclair State University.
+Danielle has also taught for Marymount Manhattan College, Fordham University, and at CAP 21 in NYC.
+She has 15+ years of experience teaching voice to actors, singers and public speakers.
 Her students can be found in feature films, with jazz, rock, and soul bands, and on the Broadway stage.
 She holds a Master’s Degree in Voice Pedagogy from Rider University and is AmSAT certified in the Alexander Technique (Dimon Institute, 2017).
 She received her BFA in Drama from New York University’s Tisch School of the Arts and has trained extensively with leading instructors and pedagogues: Amanda Flynn, Christopher Arneson, Mary Saunders-Barton, Jan Prokop, Kathy Kessler-Price, Peggy Atkinson, Wendy Waterman, Jed Diamond, Beret Arcaya, Francis Keeping, Jonathan Hart Makwaia, Rebecca Poole, Richard Armstrong, and Theodore Dimon.
 She is available for workshops on the voice and/or Alexander Technique.

 FREQUENTLY ASKED QUESTIONS